Panama Canal Gatun Locks aerial view

 Est. Annual Loss

-The Panama Canal's fundamental vulnerability is its dependence on freshwater.
-Every ship that transits uses approximately 200 million liters of water from Gatun Lake—water that flows to the ocean and must be replenished by rainfall.
+Every ship that transits uses approximately 200 million liters of water from Gatun Lake.
 El Niño cycles, deforestation, and climate change have made rainfall increasingly unreliable.
+The 2023–2024 drought was the worst in canal history.
+Without major infrastructure investment, the canal may face recurring capacity constraints for decades.

 🏗️